Vanand Yasht

-The Vanand Yasht also known as Wanand Yasht is the 21st Yasht of the Yasht collection and dedicated to the praise of Vanant.
+The Vanand Yasht also known as Wanand Yasht is the 21st hymn of the Yashts and dedicated to the praise of Vanant.
 It is the last and overall shortest hymn in the collection.

 Name

 Vanand or Wanand is the Middle Persian name of Avestan Vanant, a minor Zoroastrian divinity representing the star of the West.
 It appears in later Zoroastrian literature like the Bundahishn together with Tishtar (East), Sataves (South) and Haptoring (North) as the four Royal stars of Persia.
 Its identity is unclear although it is often thought to represent Vega.